Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Conclusion

 The versatility of \glspl{fm} lies in their ability to learn from large-scale, heterogeneous datasets through self-supervised training.
 Their capability to generalize knowledge across various tasks has advanced the scenario-based testing paradigm, overcoming many limitations of traditional rule-based and data-driven methods.
 Particularly, the dual capability of scenario generation and scenario analysis presented by \glspl{fm} positions them as crucial enablers for robust and efficient validation frameworks in \gls{ad} systems.

 Despite these advances, notable challenges persist.
-Achieving fine-grained controllability in safety-critical scenarios, ensuring robust realism in generated scenarios, and addressing computational efficiency remain critical hurdles.
+Achieving fine-grained controllability in safety-critical scenarios and ensuring robust realism in generated scenes are ongoing research hurdles.
+Computational efficiency remains a significant challenge, as many foundation models demand high memory bandwidth, high inference times, and costly GPU resources, limiting their practicality for large-scale scenario generation and real-time testing.
 Additionally, while the surveyed models demonstrate promising results, further research is needed to enhance the interpretability of their outputs, improve alignment with real-world traffic conditions, and systematically address out-of-distribution scenarios.
+Future work should also investigate if and how improvements in \gls{fm} model designs and size may result in better generalization for scenario generation and analysis.

 Ultimately, as autonomous vehicles approach broader operational domains and higher levels of automation, the role of advanced scenario generation and analysis methods will be paramount. \glspl{fm} present a powerful framework for this evolution, promising to revolutionize both the safety and efficiency of \gls{ad} development.
 The future trajectory of this research is expected to bring further transformative advancements, fostering safer, more reliable, and broadly accessible autonomous mobility.